 Public participation was solicited in development of this TMDL.
-The draft TMDL will be made available for a 30-day comment period beginning May 1, 2020 and ending on June 1, 2020.
-The draft document notice of availability will be advertised via email distribution lists and webpage postings.
-A public meeting will be held on May 6, 2020, from 5:30 to 7:30 pm, using virtual meeting technology.
-A response to comments will be added to the TMDL document as Appendix E.
+The draft TMDL was made available for a 30-day comment period beginning May 1, 2020 and ending on June 1, 2020.
+The draft document notice of availability was advertised via email distribution lists and webpage postings.
+A public meeting was held on May 6, 2020, from 5:30 to 7:30 pm, using virtual meeting technology.
+A response to public comments has been added to the TMDL document as Appendix E.